-Performance Measure Criterion Evaluation Parameter and Units PURPLE ALTERNATIVE ORANGE ALTERNATIVE NO-BUILD ALTERNATIVE PROPERTY AND COMM UNITY EFFECTS continued Reduces Mobile Source Air Toxics (MSAT) as compared to current conditions - yes or no?
-Yes, regardless of the alternativ due to federal regulations on v Yes, regardless of the alternative, MSAT are expected to decline significantly in the futu due to federal regulations on vehicles, fuels, fleet turnover, and increased use of electr vehicles. ality Evaluate air quality impacts.
-Do Design Year [2050] traffic volumes warrant a Carbon Monoxide (CO) Traffic Air Quality Analysis (TAQA)?
+Performance Measure Criterion Evaluation Parameter and Units PURPLE ALTERNATIVE ORANGE ALTERNATIVE NO-BUILD ALTERNATIVE PROPERTY AND COMMUNITY EFFECTS continued Reduces Mobile Source Air Toxics (MSAT) as compared to current conditions - yes or no?
+Yes, regardless of the alternative, MSAT are expected to decline significantly in the futur due to federal regulations on vehicles, fuels, fleet turnover, and increased use of electri vehicles. ality Evolucito dir quality Do Design Year [2050] traffic volumes warrant a Carbon Monoxide (CO) Traffic Air Quality Analysis (TAQA)?
+Yes, Design Year [2050] traffic frontage roads combined threshold, therefore w exceed the 140,000 vpd No-Build traffic volumes do not exceed 140,000 vpd.
+Air Quality Evaluate air quality impacts.
 Is the project consistent with the regional conformity determination?
-Is the project consistent with NCTCOG's project-level Congestion Management Process (CMP) coordination?
-Yes, Design Year [2050] traffic frontage roads combined threshold, therefore w forecasts for mainlanes and exceed the 140,000 vpd arranting a CO TAQA.
-No-Build traffic volumes do not exceed 140,000 vpd.
-Air Qua Is the project consistent with the regional conformity determination?
 Regardless of the Build Alternative, the Preferred Alternative will be in a nonattainment area and will be evaluated for consistency with the regional emissions analysis in the MTP and the STIP by FHWA.
 NA Is the project consistent with NCTCOG's project-level Congestion Management Process (CMP) coordination?
 Regardless of the Build Alternative, the Preferred Alternative will be included in the NCTCOG's adopted CMP.
 NA Visual Impacts Change in visual character of the Study Area.
 Design features that potentially change the visual character of the Study Area, change sight lines, obstruct existing views, etc. Grade-separations, elevated roadway sections, ramps, signage, and safety lighting would be most visible to the neighborhoods west of Airport Drive, changing the visual character of the industrial area.
 The elevated freeway would form a physical and visual barrier between the neighborhoods to the west and the Airport and parklands to the east.
 Grade-separations, elevated roadway sections, ramps, signage, and safety lighting would be introduced east of the Airport, changing the rural character of the area.
 The elevated sections of the freeway would preclude views of the surrounding landscape from locations along the corridor.
 No change would occur in the visual character of the Study Area.